-After college, but before entering early retirement and deciding to pursue writing full time, I worked for one of the biggest and busiest Organ Procurement Organizations in the world.
-The meaningfulness of this work carried me a great distance, but the corporate structure and necessary objectivity were not in line with my quest for individuality and creativity.
+After getting a degree in journalism from Pepperdine University, but before deciding to pursue writing full time, I worked for one of the biggest and busiest Organ Procurement Organizations in the world.
+The meaningfulness of this work was beyond measure, and carried me a great distance.
+But the corporate structure and necessary objectivity were not in line with my quest for individuality and creativity.

 Thanks for reading!

 And please feel free to reach out via the contact form below.